 Click Here to get more information about the Chase Sapphire Preferred Card.

-You'll also earn 60,000 Citi ThankYou points after spending $4,000 on the card in the 3 months of card membership, and the card’s $95 annual fee is waived for the first year.
+You'll also earn 60,000 Citi ThankYou points after spending $4,000 on the card in the first three months of card membership.

 Click Here to learn more about the Citi Premier Card.